oleganza/CoreBitcoin/GLOSSARY.md

 ### Cold Storage

 A collective term for various security measures to reduce the risk of remote access to the private keys.
 It could be a normal computer disconnected from the internet, or a dedicated hardware wallet, or a USB stick with a wallet file, or a *paper wallet*.

+### CompactSize

+Original name of a variable-length integer format used in transaction and block serialization.
+Also known as "Satoshi's encoding".
+It uses 1, 3, 5 or 9 bytes to represent any 64-bit unsigned integer.
+Values lower than 253 are represented with 1 byte.
+Bytes 253, 254 and 255 indicate 16-, 32- or 64-bit integer that follows.
+Smaller numbers can be presented differently.
+In *bitcoin-ruby* it is called "var_int", in *Bitcoinj* it is VarInt. *BitcoinQT* also has even more compact representation called VarInt which is not compatible with CompactSize and used in block storage.

 ### Confirmed Transaction